-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Executive and determined that the most significant are the Local Government Act 1972, the Transport Act 2000, The Local Audit and Accountability Act 2014, and The Accounts and Audit Regulations 2015.
-In addition, the Executive has to comply with laws and regulations in the areas of anti-bribery and corruption, data protection, employment Legislation, tax Legislation, general power of competence, procurement and health & safety. - We understood how South Yorkshire Passenger Transport Executive is complying with those frameworks by understanding the incentive, opportunities and motives for non-compliance, including inquiring of management, head of internal audit and those charged with governance and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of non-compliance.
-We corroborated this through our review of the Executive's committee minutes, through enquiry of employees to verify Executive's policies, and through the inspection of employee handbooks and other information.
+In addition, the Executive has to comply with laws and regulations in the areas of anti-bribery and corruption, data protection, employment legislation, tax legislation, general power of competence, procurement and health & safety.

+We understood how South Yorkshire Passenger Transport Executive is complying with those frameworks by understanding the incentive, opportunities and motives for non-compliance, including inquiring of management, the head of internal audit and those charged with governance and obtaining and reading documentation relating to the procedures in place to identify, evaluate and comply with laws and regulations, and whether they are aware of instances of non-compliance.
+We corroborated this through our reading of the Executive's committee minutes, through enquiry of employees to confirm Executive policies, and through the inspection of employee handbooks and other information.
 Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
 Our procedures had a focus on compliance with the accounting framework through obtaining sufficient audit evidence in line with the level of risk identified and with relevant legislation.

-- We assessed the susceptibility of the Executive's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
-Based on our risk assessment procedures, we identified manipulation of reported financial performance (through improper recognition of revenue), inappropriate capitalisation of revenue expenditure and management override of controls to be our fraud risks. - To address our fraud risk around the manipulation of reported financial performance through improper recognition of revenue, we obtained the Executive's manual year end income accruals, challenging assumptions and corroborating the income to appropriate evidence. - To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the Executive's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine. - To address our fraud risk of management override of controls, we tested specific journal entries identified by applying risk criteria to the entire population of journals.
+We assessed the susceptibility of the Executive's financial statements to material misstatement, including how fraud might occur by understanding the potential incentives and pressures for management to manipulate the financial statements, and performed procedures to understand the areas in which this would most likely arise.
+Based on our risk assessment procedures, we identified manipulation of reported financial performance (through improper recognition of revenue), inappropriate capitalisation of revenue expenditure and management override of controls to be our fraud risks.

+To address our fraud risk around the manipulation of reported financial performance through improper recognition of revenue, we reviewed the Executive's manual year end income accruals, challenging assumptions and corroborating the income to appropriate evidence.

+To address our fraud risk of inappropriate capitalisation of revenue expenditure we tested the Executive's capitalised expenditure to ensure the capitalisation criteria were properly met and the expenditure was genuine.

+To address our fraud risk of management override of controls, we tested specific journal entries identified by applying risk criteria to the entire population of journals.
 For each journal selected, we tested specific transactions back to source documentation to confirm that the journals were authorised and accounted for appropriately.